 Theatre is, for me, a liminal space full of potential where we can seek out better ways to live and to live together.
 Existing somewhere between the real world and the dream world, the theatre gives us permission to attempt the impossible.

 As an immigrant to Canada and native English-speaker based in French-speaking Quebec City, I live and create from a place of confluence.
 My projects tackle themes that are socially engaged and sometimes difficult (for example, the grief process or issues related to immigration).
 I choose to approach these complex subjects in a personal, disarming, delicate, and often humorous way.
-I prioritize stories related to the female experience, and resilience is through line in my projects.
+I prioritize stories related to the female experience, and resilience is the through line in my projects.

 For the last several years, I have been integrating dance into my artistic process as a way of bypassing the limitations of words alone.
 With my projects, I aspire to create bridges—between one person and an “Other,” between theatre and dance, between classical texts and documentary techniques, and between women and professional opportunities in theatre.

 Often my shows eliminate the fourth wall, and the performers address the audience directly.
 The act of breaking this barrier can create strong connections between the audience and the performers, allowing for more reflection about the subject explored.
 Audience members become partners in the creation of this new world.

 Socially Engaged Theatre